ZorikovPasha/React-Loft-Mebel/README.md

 - [x] catalog specific product when loading first shows 404 and then the product itself (this is because spa)
 - [x] move to nextjs
 - [ ] after login via yandex login shows in a moment before profile
+- [x] no snack after canceling order
+- [x] card -> button add to cart is not disabled while processing request
+- [ ] buy in product no loader no snack, button os not disabling
+- [ ] favourite in product, no loader, no snack, button os not disabling